Rakshitha262004/AI-Energy-Forecasting-System/README.md

 ⚡ AI-Powered Energy Consumption Forecasting System

 📌 Overview

 This project predicts future energy consumption using Machine Learning and provides an interactive dashboard using Streamlit.
-It is designed to simulate real-world energy forecasting systems used in industries like smart grids and data centers.
+It simulates real-world energy forecasting systems used in smart grids and industrial applications.

 ---